Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 The Gothic Quarter (Barri Gòtic) is the oldest and most historically rich neighbourhood in Barcelona, renowned for its narrow, winding streets and medieval architecture.
 It’s a must-visit area where you can experience several things to do in Barcelona, including iconic landmarks like the Barcelona Cathedral, the historically significant Plaça de Sant Jaume, and the Plaça del Rei, home to the old royal palace.
 In December, the traditional Fira de Santa Llúcia Christmas market adds to the festive atmosphere, making it a perfect spot to embrace the holiday spirit.

-How Long to Spend at Gothic Quarter
+- How Long to Spend at Gothic Quarter:At Least 2 Hours

 La Rambla